kubesail/kubesail-docs/old/byoc.md

 ```

 ## MicroK8s

+### Resource Usage
+Unfortunately, Microk8s is primarily focused on Kubernetes development, in the sense of working on Kubernetes itself.
+As such, microk8s is very powerful, but requires far more resources than other options, like K3s.
+On PiBoxes and smaller systems, we recommend K3S!

 ### Common issues
 Make sure to enable a few essential addons that are not enabled by default on Microk8s: